Things to Do in January

 Please thank our January Guide Sponsor:

-Winter has definitely formed a tight grip on Southeastern Wisconsin, but we will not let that stop us from having fun even if it is freezing!
+Winter has really showed up yet in Southeastern Wisconsin, but we will not let that stop us from having fun even if it is freezing!
 Try these tips so you can enjoy the most of the winter outdoor fun with your families.

-1. Invest in some winter wear and gear.
+• Invest in some winter wear and gear.
 Mom, Dad, we’re talking to you.
-I’m betting your kids have some snowpants and winter boots, but you need them, too!
-We find most of our winter gear at Sherpers, Fleet Farm, or online.
-Find our Amazon picks in our storefront for our favorite winter brands
+I’m betting your kids have some snow pants and winter boots, but you need them, too!
+We find most of our winter gear at Sherpers (use our discount code), Fleet Farm, or online.
+Find our Amazon picks in our storefront for our favorite winter brands. #affiliate Lake Country Family Fun is an affiliate of Amazon and by tapping the link and making a purchase, we may receive a very small commission at no extra charge to you.
+Thank you for supporting our small business.

-3. Know before you go if you need any specialized gear.
+• Know before you go if you need any specialized gear.
 Many places have rentals available if you are going ice skating or snowshoeing, but doublecheck before you leave the house.
+Plus the library of things has snow shoes and ice skates, depending on the library.
 And consider investing in your own ice skates or snowshoes.

 Check out these fun winter events and things to do in and around Waukesha County and Lake Country to fight the winter blues, and if you are looking for more, see our popular LCFF events calendar for a full listing of events for the month.